 - Improves performance

-The Black Duck Hub is deployed as a set of Docker containers, which together comprise the application.
+Black Duck is deployed as a set of Docker containers, which together comprise the application.
 Each container fulfills a different role.
 For example, the Web App container processes UI requests while the Solr container acts as the enterprise search platform component.
-A detailed description of each container’s role is available in the Black Duck Hub Docker Install Guide on the Black Duck Customer Success Community.
+A detailed description of each container’s role is available in the Black Duck Docker Install Guide on the Black Duck Customer Success Community.

 Please ensure that you meet all of the hardware and software requirements before getting started: